theqihao/theqihao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a Ph.D. candidate at the School of Computer Science and Technology, Huazhong University of Science and Technology.
+I am currently a Ph.D. candidate at the School of Computer Science and Technology, Huazhong University of Science and Technology(HUST).
 My advisors are Dr. Yu Zhang and Prof. Hai Jin, who is the director of [CGCL lab](http://grid.hust.edu.cn/).

 <!-- My research focuses on deployable hardware accelerators (with special interests in FPGAs) for complex graph applications such as dynamic graph processing and hypergraph analytics. -->